ASUS ROG Swift PG32UCDM3

 Where Reviewers Disagree

-ELMB sounds useful on paper but disables VRR and HDR while adding 10ms of latency.
-It's a feature that actively makes the monitor worse for most gaming scenarios.
+ELMB sounds useful for motion clarity but Noobfeed found it disables VRR and HDR while adding over 10ms of latency, making it a net negative for most gaming scenarios.

 What Reviewers Say